MicrosoftDocs/ai-builder/ai-builder-docs/availability-region.md

 ### Prompts

-Prompts availability can be found in [Model availability by region](/microsoft-copilot-studio/prompt-model-settings#model-availability-by-region).
+You can find prompts availability in [Model availability by region](/microsoft-copilot-studio/prompt-model-settings#model-availability-by-region).

 ### Custom models